maestrooo/rich-text-field/README.md

 There are currently some styling inconsistencies caused by missing features in Polaris Web Components.
 Specifically:

 - When certain formatting is active (e.g., bold or italic), the corresponding buttons do not appear as “pressed.”
 [Issue](https://community.shopify.dev/t/adding-a-pressed-prop-for-buttons/21786)
-- When a heading level (H1, H2, H3, etc.) is selected, a generic “title” icon is shown.
-Polaris Web Components currently lack dedicated icons for each heading level and do not support custom icons.
-[Issue](https://community.shopify.dev/t/adding-new-icons/21788)

 Those issues will be fixed when Polaris Web Components will be improved.